pcheron-root/42_push_swap/README.md

 there are 4 possibilities to place an element from b to a :

-- Using rotates (rr, ra and rb moves for put 4 and 7 at the top of each list)
+- Using rotates (rr, ra and rb moves to put 4 and 7 at the top of each list)

 ![Screenshot from 2023-06-04 14-21-14](https://github.com/pcheron-root/push_swap/assets/126467996/c6e82ab0-ca4c-49d5-a322-49e50fb7e055)

-- Using reverse rotates (rrr, rra and rrb moves for put 4 and 7 at the top of each list from the bottom)!
+- Using reverse rotates (rrr, rra and rrb moves to put 4 and 7 at the top of each list from the bottom)!

 ![Screenshot from 2023-06-04 14-21-37](https://github.com/pcheron-root/push_swap/assets/126467996/ccbe0264-0ff1-4963-a58d-d68660ecf4ab)